jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 evade detections, meaning simple reliance on anti\-malware as a safeguard is no longer sufficient, especially when combined with LOLBin abuse.
-Thus layering defensive visibility across artifacts, such as potentially malicious files, host commands and actions, and even network visibility and communication, remains necessary to catch even supposedly commodity adversaries in the current ecosystem.
+Thus layering defensive visibility across artifacts, such as potentially malicious files, host commands and actions, and even network visibility and communication, remains necessary to catch even supposedly “commodity” adversaries in the current ecosystem.
 Finally, a common theme across multiple examples, whether socially engineering users to run a file or spoofing identities to generate a BEC attempt, is the subversion of user trust.
 Adversaries know